cdjq/DFRobot_EnvironmentalSensor/README.md

 ## Summary

 This multifunctional environmental sensor library may help conveniently obtain information like temperature, humidity, pressure, UV intensity, natural sunlight intensity and altitude.
-The module also offer Gravity and breakout version for use convenience.
+The module also offer Gravity and breakout version for easy use.

 ## Installation